topseed/meta-admin-ex/DOCKERs3.md

-# nbake-admin and services setup
+# nbake-admin setup

-0. You should have deployed a static 'nbake' app. - and be able to access the files via FTP.

-1. Install docker on a remote host via one click install provider.
-You need a host, for Docker, there are two dozens hosting providers offering Docker hosting, vultr or Digital Ocean - they provide a one click install.
-You should pick a location very close to your development team, and likely run two hosts: ex: LA and NYC or sports and other.
-Or a Webmaster can install Docker in the DMZ of your company.
+1. You need a host, for Docker, there are two dozen hosting providers offering Docker, including Zeit, host.sh, vultr or Digital Ocean - they provide a one click install.
-So: sign up ($5) for a host that has docker installed and connect to the host.
-If linux SSH if Windows host: RDS is commonom.

 2. Once Docker is installed, lets donwload a working container image for nbake admin: